+Fall is around the corner but we want to make sure you get in your fill of summer fun while there is still time!
 For this “Chicago Summer Series,” we will be diving into the dynamic South Loop.
-Due to its recent residential and commercial development boom, the South Loop has made a name for itself among the assorted Chicago neighborhoods.
+Due to its recent residential and commercial development boom, the South Loop has really made a name for itself among the assorted Chicago neighborhoods.
 While it’s known for being home to tourist favorites like Museum Campus and Soldier Field, the South Loop has many other must-sees for families.

 Kids Science Labs

 In this new age of technology, STEM exploration is more important than ever.
-Offering camps, classes, and special events, Kids Science Labs nurtures and inspires STEM-curious kids ages 4-14.
-This hands-on program allows students to experiment and make discoveries while also building creativity and problem-solving skills under the leadership of passionate instructors.
+Offering camps, classes and special events, Kids Science Labs nurtures and inspires STEM-curious kids aged 4-14.
+This hands-on program allows children to experiment and make discoveries while also building creativity and problem-solving skills under the leadership of passionate instructors.

-Activity: Register your student for a free class and try some fun, hands-on science experiments.
+Activity: Register your kid for a free class and try some fun, hands-on science experiments.

 Website: https://kidssciencelabs.com/